blakelead/couchbase_exporter/README.md

 The exporter supports various configuration ways: command line arguments takes precedence over environment variables that take precedence over configuration file.

 Configuration file can be provided on the command line.
-They must be written in json or yaml.
-If none is provided using the command line `--config.file` options, it will look for a file named `config.json` or `config.yml`.
-Those files must be placed in the same directory that the exporter binary.
+It must be written in json or yaml.
+If none is provided using the command line `--config.file` option, it will look for a file named `config.json` or `config.yml` in the same directory that the exporter binary.
 You can find complete examples of configuation files in the sources (directory `examples`).

 As for available flags and equivalent environment variables, here is a list: